redhat-best-practices-for-k8s/certsuite/CONTRIBUTING.md

 [instructions](https://reflectoring.io/github-fork-and-pull/) explaining how to go about this.

 Once a change is implemented, tested, documented, and passing all the checks then submit a Pull Request for it to be reviewed by the maintainers listed above.
-A good Pull Request will be focussed on a single change and broken into multiple small commits where possible.
+A good Pull Request will be focused on a single change and broken into multiple small commits where possible.
 As always, you should ensure that tests should pass prior to submitting a Pull Request.
 To run the unit tests issue the following command:

 ```bash
 make test